Division 8. Project Permit and Legislative Procedures

 When the tables set forth in WMC 21.80.050 require a notice of application, the following apply:

-(1) The City will provide a notice of application within 14 days after the determination of completeness is issued.
+(1) The City shall provide a notice of application within 14 days after the determination of completeness is issued.

 (2) The content of the notice of application shall include the following information:

-(a) The file number assigned to the project permit;
+(a) The file number assigned to the permit application;

 (b) The date the application was received, the date of the determination of completeness, and the date of the notice of application;